The Last Jedi: On the Character Assassination of Luke Skywalker

 So from this exchange, I’m led to believe that Kylo never hated Han, but rather saw his own attachment to his father as a weakness that he needed to eradicate.
 Well, that just plain doesn’t make sense.
 Attachment is supposed to lead to the emotions that empower dark side adepts.

-If a character is as evil and twisted but also as conflicted as Kylo, we deserve to see more of what made him that way.
-In the films, we don’t have any background as to how he encountered Snoke.
+If a character is as evil and twisted but also as conflicted as Kylo, especially one that originated from the failings of the three main characters of the OT (who, when last we saw them before The Force Awakens, had already overcome every adversity through the power of love and friendship and have all somehow regressed and lost their character development), we deserve to see more of what made him that way.
+In the films, we don’t have any background as to how Ben encountered Snoke.
 In fact, we don’t have any background regarding Snoke whatsoever, how he became so powerful in the ways of the Force, and how he managed to step up to command the First Order.

 Speaking of endgames and power, I’d like to point out that, even if we don’t know what made him so evil and he comes off more often than not as an indecisive man-child with no leadership qualities, Kylo Ren was one of the best-written, developed, and acted characters in this film, though that isn’t saying much.